gravitational/gravity/docs/6.x/cluster.md

 multiple nodes, so the standard Kubernetes tools will work and Kubernetes rules will apply.

-However, Gravity pre-configures Kubernetes to be as reliable as possible greatly reducing the need for ongoing active management.
-To make this possible, `gravity` hypervisor launches and manages all Kubernetes Linux daemons.
+However, Gravity pre-configures Kubernetes to be as reliable as possible, greatly reducing the need for ongoing active management.
+To make this possible, the `gravity` hypervisor launches and manages all Kubernetes Linux daemons.

-!!! tip "Gravity Master Container":
-    When `gravity` daemon starts, it creates it's own container which we'll refer to as "master container".
-The master container itself is a containerized `systemd` instance.
+When the `gravity` daemon starts, it creates it's own "Master Container".
+The Master Container itself is a containerized `systemd` instance.
 It launches the required Kubernetes daemons and contains their dependencies as well as monitoring and support tools.

-Running Kubernetes services from inside a master container brings several advantages as opposed to installing Kubernetes components in a more traditional
+Running Kubernetes services from inside the Master Container brings several advantages as opposed to installing Kubernetes components in a more traditional
 way:

-* Since all Kubernetes services such as `kubelet` or `kube-apiserver` always run enclosed inside the master container, it makes it possible for Gravity to closely monitor the cluster health and perform cluster updates "from below".
+* Since all Kubernetes services such as `kubelet` or `kube-apiserver` always run enclosed inside the Master Container, it makes it possible for Gravity to closely monitor the Cluster health and perform Cluster updates.

 * `gravity` _continuously_ maintains Kubernetes configuration to be highly available ("HA").
 This means that any node can go down without disrupting Kubernetes' operation.

-* `gravity` runs its own local Docker registry which is used as a cluster-level cache for container images.
+* `gravity` runs its own local Docker registry which is used as a Cluster-level cache for container images.
 This makes application updates and restarts faster and more reliable.

-* `gravity` provides the ability to perform cluster state snapshots as part of cluster updates or to be used independently.
+* `gravity` provides the ability to perform Cluster state snapshots as part of Cluster updates or to be used independently.

 ### Kubernetes Extensions